openeuler-mirror/community/sig/sig-ROS/sig-ROS.md

 # openEuler ROS Special Interest Group (SIG)
 English | [简体中文](./sig-ROS_cn.md)

-The openEuler ROS SIG aims at migrating ROS to openEuler, in order to reduce the threshold for using openEuler and promote openEuler to new users.
+The openEuler ROS SIG aims at migrating ROS to openEuler, in order to reduce the threshold for using openEuler and promote openEuler to new users from ROS Community.

 ## SIG Mission and Scope

 ### Mission
 - Add ROS support for openEuler community
-- According to the iterative version of openEuler, constantly complete the migration of ROS to openEuler, and provide scripts for building ROS image on openEuler and documents
+- According to the iterative version of openEuler, constantly complete the migration of ROS to openEuler, and provide scripts for building ROS components on openEuler and documents
 - Respond to users' feedback in a timely manner and resolve the problems

 ### Scope

 - Migrate ROS components to openEuler, with further maintenance and upgrades
-- Create and update ROS binary tarballs for openEuler, provide image's build scripts and documents
+- Create and update ROS binary tarballs for openEuler, provide build scripts and documents
 - Manage the documentations, meetings, mailing list and IRC within ROS SIG

 ### Deliverables